AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.
+   * - ``oiio:reorient``
+     - int
+     - The default of 1 means to let libheif auto-reorient the image to undo the camera's orientation (this will set a "heif:Orientation" metadata to the Exif orientation code indicating the original orientation of the image).
+If this hint is set to 0, the pixels will be left in their orientation as stored in the file, and the "Orientation" metadata will reflect that.

 **Configuration settings for HDR output**